ezylang/pages-playground/docs/configuration/configuration.md

 EvalEx can be configured through an _ExpressionConfiguration_ object, which can be passed as a parameter to the _Expression_ constructor.

-> **Warning:** The _ExpressionConfiguration_ is not thread safe, different expressions in different
-> threads should
-> not use the same configuration object.
+> **Warning:** Be careful when using the same configuration object for different expressions.
+> When using the _MapBasedDataAccessor_, they will share the same variable values.

 Example usage, showing all default configuration values: